elliottpt/homelab-server-build/docs/01-initial-assessment.md

 ![EFI PXE IPv6 boot failure](../images/01-pxe-boot-failure.jpg)

+*Figure 1 - Initial boot attempt showing the system falling back to an EFI PXE network boot after failing to locate a usable local boot device.*

 ## Initial Observations

 The PXE boot attempt suggests that the system did not locate a usable local boot device before attempting to boot from the network.